jetherton/enhancedmap/readme.txt

 == Installation ==
 1. Copy the entire /enhancedmap/ directory into your /plugins/ directory.
+      Note, that you must name the plugin folder exactly "enhancedmap"
 2. Activate the plugin.

 == Changelog ==